simongravelle/pyplot-perso/README.md

 ## Example

-The best of the two images depends on dark-mode / light mode you are using:
+The best of the two images depends on dark-mode / light mode you are using.

+For light mode:

 ![illustration](examples/example-1-light.png)

+For dark mode:

 ![illustration](examples/example-1-dark.png)